RandyGunz21/themisai/README.md

 ## 8. Real-time User Experience (UX) Flow

-We ensure the user never feels left in the dark during a complex background process.
+The user's journey is designed for clarity and transparency.

-1.  **User Submits Query:** The user types a question and hits "Enter."
+1.  **Conversational Intake:** The user starts a conversation.
+The UI is a standard chat interface.
-2.  **UI Responds Instantly:** The Next.js frontend immediately opens an SSE connection to the I/O Agent's backend and displays an initial status like "Connecting...".
+2.  **Initial Interaction:** The I/O Agent engages in conversation.
+If the user asks "What can you do?", it explains its capabilities.
+If the user says "Hello", it responds politely.
+This phase is fully handled by the I/O Agent.
-3.  **Supervisor Publishes Status:** As the Supervisor Agent begins the workflow in LangGraph, it publishes the first message to `ticket.status.updates`, e.g., `{"status_message": "✅ Request received.
-Beginning analysis..."}`.
+3.  **Handoff Point:** The user asks a valid legal question like, "Can you draft an NDA for a software project?"
-4.  **Status Streamed to UI:** The I/O Agent's backend receives this message from Kafka and instantly pushes it through the SSE connection to the user's browser.
-The UI updates dynamically.
+4.  **Tool Call & Confirmation:** The I/O Agent recognizes this as an in-scope task.
+The UI might show a brief "Thinking..." indicator.
+Then, the agent responds: "Certainly.
+I can help with that.
+I'm creating a ticket to begin the drafting process.
+You'll see live progress below."
-5.  **Continuous Updates:** This process continues for every significant step:
+5.  **Workflow Updates:** The UI now switches to receiving SSE updates, showing the backend progress:
-    *   `⏳ Researching relevant regulations...`
+    *   `✅ Ticket #56789 created.`
-    *   `🎯 Relevant documents found.
-Analyzing...`
+    *   `⏳ Researching standard NDA clauses...`
-    *   `✍️ Composing final answer...`
+    *   `✍️ Drafting your document...`
-6.  **Final Result:** Once the final answer is ready, the SSE connection can be closed, and the full result is displayed.
+6.  **Final Result:** Once the workflow is complete, the final, detailed answer and the drafted document are displayed.

 ---